Contacts and Roles

-The Graduate Coordinator (GC) implements day-to-day aspects of the graduate program and serves as an important focal point of contact for all graduate students.
-The GC’s responsibilities include responding to questions from students and keeping records of the different milestones for our graduate degrees.
-The GC's office is in the main office in the KWII building.
+The Graduate Coordinators (GC) implement day-to-day aspects of the graduate program and serve as an important focal point of contact for all graduate students.
+The GCs' responsibilities include responding to questions from students and keeping records of the different milestones for our graduate degrees.

 The Initial Academic Advisor (IAA) advises all incoming students until they find a research advisor (ARA).
 This person plays a significant role in the first year of studies for most graduate students.
 By the end of their first year, students should have identified their own ARA.

 The Academic and Research Advisor (ARA) is responsible for advising a student regarding maters of academic and research progress.
 The ARA must do a yearly evaluation of each of his/her students and discuss this evaluation with the Graduate Program Committee on Green Thursday.
 The ARA must be a full-time Virginia Tech faculty position with either a regular, emeritus, or courtesy appointment in the Department of Computer Science, and hold a Ph.D. or equivalent terminal degree.
 It is the student's responsibility to select an ARA for their work.
 We do not assign an ARA to students.